Sonnal Thaan Kaadhala: Reception

 Visual Dasan of Kalki wrote poignant romance, warm sentiment, menacing sets, these elements make a typical Rajender film. this one is a mixed bag which seems to have mistakenly copied his own style.
-Chennai Online wrote "Too many characters, and it is a hotchpotch of situations.
+Malini Mannath of Chennai Online wrote "Too many characters, and it is a hotchpotch of situations.
 T.Rajender's fans will be definitely disappointed!".
-Although the film was an average grosser at the box office, the soundtrack was somewhat a success.
-The film won two separate awards the following year; a Tamil Nadu State Film Award and a Filmfare Award.
+The film also reviewed by Ananda Vikatan.
+It won two Tamil Nadu State Film Awards: Best Family Film and Best Child Star (Kuralarasan).